desandro/jumbyl/README.md

 ## Usage

+To post to Tumblr, specify a file with `jumbyl`

 ``` bash
 jumbyl my-post.md
 ```

-Posts with ids with be used to edit

-After successfully posting, jumbyl will add the tumblr post id to the file's YAML Front Matter.
+After successfully posting, jumbyl will add the tumblr post `id` to the file's YAML Front Matter.

+To edit a post, the file will need an `id` parameter, so you can use the same command.

 ## Parameters